cdurf1/Trial/Monitoring_lustre_fs_4_0.md

 <a id="4.4"></a>
 ## View and manage file system parameters

-After you have created a file system, you can view its configuration and manage the file system at the MAKEREF File System Details window.
+After you have created a file system, you can view its configuration and manage the file system at the <a href="Graphical_User_Interface_9_0.md/#9.1.1">File System Details window</a>.

 <a id="4.5"></a>
 ## View a server's detail window

 To view all parameters available for a server, at the menu bar, click the Configuration drop-down menu and click Servers.
-Select the server to view the MAKEREF Server Details window.
+Select the server to view the <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">Server Details window</a>.

 <a id="4.6"></a>
 ## View commands and status messages on the Status window